mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

     ## p-value = 1
     ## alternative hypothesis: true odds ratio is not equal to 1
     ## 95 percent confidence interval:
-    ##  0.04766622 6.29273155
+    ##  0.0477 6.2927
     ## sample estimates:
     ## odds ratio
-    ##  0.6369091
+    ##      0.637

-## Lab report
+## Assignment

-The lab report for this module is due at 5pm on 21 April (Wednesday stream) or 22 April (Thursday stream).
-For your report, please provide answers to the 9 questions below, and the 6 questions at the end of the week 2 handout.
-When answering each question, please provide the R code used to generate the output (if required), the output itself, and any comments/dicussion needed to fully answer the question.
+The assignment for this module is due at 5pm on 26 April (Wednesday stream) or 27 April (Thursday stream).
+For your document, please provide answers to the questions below, and also the questions at the end of the week 2 and week 3 handouts.
+When answering each question, please provide the R code used to generate the output (if required), the output itself, and any comments/discussion needed to fully answer the question.
 Please keep the code, output and comments together for each question (similar to how the lab handouts are laid out).

 ## Week one questions:

-Please include the following details in your lab report:
+Please include the following details in your document:

 1. The data being used in this lab were generated as part of the 1000 Genomes Project.
 Briefly describe what sort of technology has